wacncontent/CustomizeTool/output/articles/service-fabric/service-fabric-understand-and-troubleshoot-with-system-health-reports.md

 <properties
-   pageTitle="Using System health reports for troubleshooting" description="Describes the System Health reports and how to use them for troubleshooting cluster or application issues" services="service-fabric" documentationCenter=".net" authors="oanapl"
+   pageTitle="Troubleshoot with System health reports | Windows Azure" description="Describes the health reports sent by Azure Service Fabric components and their usage for troubleshooting cluster or application issues." services="service-fabric" documentationCenter=".net" authors="oanapl"